zjrubin/socket_example/README.md

 - `server.cpp`: Runs a server that listens for messages from clients.
 - `client.cpp`: Creates a client that sends a single message to the server.

+## Helper function

+The file `helpers.h` contains functions to help you set up the `sockaddr_in` structs for your sockets.

 ## Instructions

 ### Download code